Action Alert: Urge Congress to pass Prevent All Soring Tactics (PAST) Act.

 What is the PAST Act?
 This bill will close loopholes in the federal Horse Protection Act and end the abject cruelty of soring, a practice in which Tennessee Walking Horses (TWH) are tortured with chemicals, chains and heavily weighted stacked shoes and other horrific practices to perform the exaggerated gait that is referred to as the “Big Lick”.
 The PAST Act would abolish the use of the torturous shoes, chains, and chemicals that are fundamental to the soring process, as well as increasing penalties and stop the self-policing of the TWH industry, which has failed to stop this practice.

-The bill was introduced in the House this January and has so far gained the support of well over 200 bipartisan cosponsors and a bipartisan group of lawmakers introduced the Senate companion bill in April.
-New House rules guarantee PAST will get a vote on the floor when that number reaches 290!
-Therefore, it is more important than ever that people contact their legislators and urge their cosponsorship of PAST.
+The bill passed the House this July with the support of well over 300 bipartisan cosponsors!
+With this momentum and over 40 cosponsors in the Senate, it is now more important than ever that people contact their Senators and urge their cosponsorship of PAST.

-Help support horse welfare: Find your elected officials’ contact information and email and/or call them today to ask for their support of the PAST Act.
-If your Senator or Representative is a co-sponsor, please contact them to offer your thanks.
+Help support horse welfare: Find your Senator’s contact information and email and/or call them today to ask for their support of the PAST Act (HR 693).
+If your Senator is a co-sponsor, please contact them to offer your thanks.

 Donate to Parelli Foundation’s Programs, each helping to promote the welfare of horses and other equine through natural horsemanship education.